 Pitt Music Department's Devon Osamu Tipp will be presenting a lecture recital at UCLA's Asian Performing Arts on Stage and on Screen Conference on May 14 at 11:15 PDT.
 The presentation will culminate in the virtual premiere of Tipp's composition Kanibarugaku wo Kangaetara/When I think of the Crab Fields for an ensemble of traditional japanese instruments.
 The presentation is viewable remotely with registration.

 Pittsburgh based composer/performer Devon Osamu Tipp creates unorthodox musical environments from ostensibly incompatible realms.
-A PhD candidate at the University of Pittsburgh, Tipp’s music draws influence from his Japanese and Eastern European roots, his experiences as a jeweler and painter, and his studies of gagaku and hogaku in Japan and the US.
-His compositions focus on rhythmic and timbral transmutation of cyclical materials, ranging from the orchestral, to string basses prepared with honey stirrers, to concerti for traditional Japanese instruments.
-He received his BMus from Montclair State University, where he studied composition and microtonal music with Dean Drummond, and shakuhachi with Elizabeth Brown.
-His music has been performed by microtonal specialists Kjell Tore Innervik, Veli Kujala and Tolgahan Çogulu.
-He has also worked with Rarescale, the Thin Edge New Music Collective, the TAK Ensemble, and members of Avanti!
+A PhD candidate at the University of Pittsburgh, Tipp’s music draws influence from their Japanese and Eastern European roots, experiences as a jeweler and painter, and studies of gagaku and hogaku in Japan and the US.
+Their compositions focus on rhythmic and timbral transmutation of cyclical materials, ranging from the orchestral, to string basses prepared with honey stirrers, to concerti for traditional Japanese instruments.
+They received their BMus from Montclair State University, where they studied composition and microtonal music with Dean Drummond, and shakuhachi with Elizabeth Brown.
+They have worked with Rarescale, the Thin Edge New Music Collective, the TAK Ensemble, and members of Avanti!
 Chamber Orchestra.
-His compositions have been featured at the Soundscape Festival, Bowdoin Festival, Beyond 2020: Microtonal Music Festival, and the 2021 International Shakuhachi Festival in Prague.
+Their compositions have been featured at the festivals such as the Soundscape Festival, Bowdoin Festival, Beyond 2020: Microtonal Music Festival, and the 2021 International Shakuhachi Festival in Prague.
 For more information, please visit www.greengiraffemusic.info